 The third one is that Jai Jivi Sati Ayi has been used as a Brand name for Paan being sold at the rear side.
 Lord William Henry Cavendish-Bentinck surely did not bargain for this when he tried to abolish Sati.

-We move forward making enquiries about another temple known to be present in the area.
+We move forward making inquiries about another temple known to be present in the area.
 This one is to the creator of the universe- Brahma.
-It takes us a few enquiries to ascertain the way to the temple.
+It takes us a few inquiries to ascertain the way to the temple.
 We are told to take a right turn at the Essar Petrol Station.
-It is a pity that the we have to depend on Shashi Ruia’s property as a landmark to find the Creator of the Universe.
+It is a pity that the we have to depend on Shri Shashi Ruia’s property as a landmark to find the Creator of the Universe.

 The temple is right on a beach formed on the creek.
 The idol looks good, the beard looks artificial though.

 The trustees of the temple have made commendable progress in the art of Pigeon Management.

 We reach the birthplace of Mahatma Gandhi in the early afternoon.
 As good citizens of the country, the first thing we do is to is visit the actual birthplace.

 I was expecting Porbandar to have many more things than it has.
 In terms of architecture it does not have much to offer.
 The palace of the ex ruler is a huge seaside property but does not offer any splendor which is expected of a 13-gun salute state.
 Moreover it is not maintained well.